petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 into a batch process as quickly as possible, which will manifest as small changes.

+What this means is that we need to produce outputs as part of a batch process.
+However, developing the process is almost always more efficient to do with an interactive workflow with fast feedback.
+We then need some way of taking what we discover in our interactive work and converting it into a batch process, i.e., a pipeline.

+The frequency with which you flip back and forth between the workflow types is important.
+It should be as frequent as possible.
+Discover a valuable change and integrate it back into the pipeline right away.
+Commit it to the version control system.

 ## More small rules to follow

 1. Never share an artifact you couldn't easily regenerate.